 Economist Linda Babcock and colleagues call these low‑promotability tasks essential for the organization, but rarely recognized or rewarded in promotion decisions.
 Articles summarizing this research note that women are asked far more often than men to do tasks “no one wants”—and the system assumes we’ll say yes.

-When we say yes to this kind of work out of guilt, fear, genuine exasperation at others’ ineptitude, or sheer habit, we end up in the worst of both worlds: always stepping up, seldom recognized, and increasingly exhausted.
-It’s also a quiet emotional‑intelligence cost: you’re using your empathy, your awareness of team needs, and your conflict‑avoidance skills in ways that don’t move you closer to the decision‑making table.
+Saying yes to this work out of guilt, fear, frustration, or habit leaves us in a tough spot.
+We keep stepping up, rarely get recognized, and feel more exhausted.
+It also has a quiet emotional cost.
+You use your empathy, awareness of team needs, and conflict-avoidance skills.
+But these efforts don’t help you get closer to the decision-making table.

 In my own work, I’ve seen this play out.
 A student about to graduate with her master’s told me how discouraged she was that every job she wanted, she was rejected for.